DrDanicka/trading_strategy_tester/trading_strategy_tester/indicators/notes.md

 * go **long** when KST crosses above its signal line from below
 * go **short** when KST crosses below its signal line from above

+## MACD (Moving Average Convergence Divergence)
+* go long when MACD crosses its signal line from below
+* go short when MACD crosses its signal line from above

 ## ROC (Rate of Change)
 * long when ROC crosses to below the oversold level and rises back above it
 * long on bull divergence